aofleejay/nodejs-playground/cluster/README.md

 ---

-If we fork two children by adding one more line of code `cluster.fork()`.
+If we fork two child process by adding one more line of code `cluster.fork()`.
 The two requests will finish at almost same time.

 - First Request